 Our providers deliver at Rose Medical Center in Denver with the exception of Dr. Eule who delivers at Sky Ridge Hospital.
 They provide high-quality care, a variety of education classes and resources for expectant moms, and tremendous service to new moms and babies, including breastfeeding support by lactation consultants during and after your hospital stay.

-If you are expecting a normal birth or have a medical condition that requires additional care, we can provide you and your baby with expert care.
-Our obstetricians can monitor and support normal births and labour in collaboration with midwives.
-We also care for pregnant patients, attend to obstetric triage patients in the maternal and special wards, and attend to normal births and deliveries
+Whether you are expecting a normal birth or have a medical condition that requires additional care, we can provide you and your baby with expert care.
+Our obstetricians can monitor and support normal births and labor in collaboration with midwives.
+We also care for pregnant patients, attend to obstetric triage patients in both maternal and antenatal wards and attend to normal births and deliveries.

-We offer individual prenatal care for patients with high-risk pregnancies and help them cope with existing conditions that are always worrying.
+We offer individual prenatal care for patients with high-risk pregnancies and help them cope with existing conditions.
 If your pregnancy is complicated by a fetal disorder, our doctors work with a multidisciplinary team of prenatal and postnatal specialists to provide the best treatment options for your patient before, during and after birth.
 For patients whose pregnancy is complicated by fetal disorders, care can be coordinated.